MartinSStewart/elm-serialize/README.md

 This is done via `Codec`s which automatically create both the encoder and decoder ensuring that they don't get out of sync with eachother.

 ### What elm-serialize is good for?
-- Sparing you from having to write lots of boilerplate encoders and decoders
+- Sparing you from having to write both encoders and decoders
 - Reliably encoding and decoding Elm types (no more failing to decode because you made a typo somewhere!)
-- Storing data in a reasonably space efficient format
+- The data format is an implementation detail so you can use `encodeToBytes` for a space efficient binary format or `encodeToString` for a url safe, easy to transport format.

 ### What elm-serialize is *not* good for?
-- Decoding data not encoded by elm-serialize
+- Decoding external data formats
 - Encoding to a human readable format

 ## Basic usage